 This was part of the closing statements given by a representative of the Rotary Youth Exchange Program who came to speak at A Rotary youth camp called Camp RYLA (all linked at the top of this post).

 I conducted a survey on Facebook in a private group with 30,000 members called You Know You’re a Rotary Youth Exchange Student When….
-I wanted to know how much influence others had played on the decision for these students to leave their homes at a young age and participate in an exchange program.
+I wanted to know how much influence others had played on these students’ decision to leave their homes at a young age and participate in an exchange program.

 When you decided to do an exchange, how influential were others in helping you decide to do it?

 I imagine that the 74% of respondents who claim there was no outside influence on their decision to participate in a youth exchange program may also represent, in part, those children of Rotarians and others close to the Rotary family whos recruitment into Rotary Youth Programs is relatively easy.
-It’s wonderful that those students are involved, but it isn’t enough.
-This creates an echo chamber in Rotary and doesn’t take full-enough advantage of Rotarians’ ability to leverage the openness of the Youth Programs to be more inclusive in the community.
+It’s terrific that those students are involved, but it isn’t enough.
+This creates an echo chamber in Rotary and doesn’t take full-enough advantage of Rotarians’ ability to leverage the Youth Programs’ openness to be more inclusive in the community.

 There are a lot of creative ways to get young people’s attention.
 Be sure that your club has a committee to discuss these topics and get to work!